blakemcbride/LISPF4/README.md

 The current status of the C conversion eliminates the need for a FORTRAN compiler or F2C.
 It is all C code now.
 I've had it working on Windows, Mac, and Linux.

 Interlisp is a dynamically scoped lisp system.
-It has no macro facility but supports LAMBDA (evaluates function arguments), NLAMBDA (doesn't evaluate its arguments), and variable number of arguments.
-Macros are not hard to simulate.
+It supports LAMBDA (evaluates function arguments), NLAMBDA (doesn't evaluate its arguments), and variable number of arguments.
+Macros are supported as well.

 The system comes with a pretty complete user manual and implementors manual.
 I also include the documentation this system is based on.